ShinraKaizen/ShinraKaizen/README.md

 ### ❤️ Thank You

 Thank you for visiting my GitHub profile.
 I'm excited to be part of the GitHub community and collaborate with fellow developers.
-Don't hesitate to reach out, and let's build amazing things together!
+Don't hesitate to reach out, and let's build amazing projects together!